The library will be closed on Saturday, July 4th, for Independence Day.

 Call to request a print copy of our biannual Teen Reading List, a monthly Calendar of Events, flyers and our popular Resource Guides covering teen jobs, volunteering, counseling, homework help, sexuality, SAT/ACT prep, scholarships, and more.
 Or contact us in advance about special bibliographies you may need.
 Many reading lists and resources are also online.

 Bring the Public Library to Your School

 We can conduct book talks and online database training for your class(es).
 We are also happy to visit teachers' meetings to discuss how we can work together.
 Invite us to special events and parents' meetings to talk about teen library service.
-To discuss an onsite visit contact Teen Outreach Librarian Amy Sonnie at 238-7233.
+To discuss an onsite visit, please contact Lana Adlawan, Teen Services Coordinator, at 238-7613.